Cheasley91/english-for-bee/README.md

 - Tracks progress locally or in Firestore (anonymous by default; email/password upgrade keeps data)
 - Thai translations for lesson items (best effort)
 - Daily rotating tip on home and lesson screens
+- Login and registration screens with optional guest access

 ## Quick Start (Codespaces or local Node 20+)